chandanhpcic/docs/source/troubleshooting/hardening.rst

 System hardening vs performance
 =======================================

-OPNsense tends to choose more strict hardening options by default, so when comparing performance between upstream standard FreeBSD it's good to know which settings differ and can have an impact on your measurements.
+Reticen8 tends to choose more strict hardening options by default, so when comparing performance between upstream standard FreeBSD it's good to know which settings differ and can have an impact on your measurements.
 This document aims to describe (some of) the differences, so when you value performance over security it is more obvious which toggles might be worthwhile to change.